swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 2. Import the **Single sample workflow (StarSOLO):** (listed above) This workflow will include a couple of sub workflows.

 3. Hit run to bring up the following launch form.
-You'll be prompted to customise any filtering parameters, and choose a sensible name for the biological sample.
+The first option _'paired fastqs for one sample'_ should be the paired collection you created and named above.
+You'll also be prompted to customise any filtering parameters, and choose a sensible name for the biological sample.

 ![Single Sample Launch prompt](./images/screen_single_sample_starsolo_launch.png)